 Paneldes provides a tool to make a report on the integrity of your raceway network.
 This tool checks the connections between raceway segments in your model based on the current route optimisation connection settings.

 You should attempt to modify your model or route optimisation settings to minimise the number of errors generated by this function.
 When the number of errors is reduced to a minimum, your route optimisation should work successfully.

 If you need further information about the routing process that has occured, to assist in diagnosing issues that you have observed, Paneldes optionally provides the diagnostic output data files: RLIST.TXT and SegToPanelConnections.txt.
 These files can tell you how Paneldes connected trays together for routing and other details.
-The files are described in the section How to view wire and cable routes.

 Select the Check Raceway Integrity entry from the Routing: Wire and Cable menu.

 Choose to check the integrity for either Wire or Cable routing settings.